nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/support/notes/WEEK_01.md

 * I assigned students the task of reading chapter 3 - while referencing chapter 2 - and be prepared to offer their ideas about the discussion points in the chapter.
 * After giving them 20 minutes to read and take notes, I started recording, and opened sketchboard.io.
 * As a team discussion that was as student-led as possible, we decided where the content should appear on the page, which semantic tags should be used, and the BEM class names for each element.
 This took about 30 minutes.
-* Then I used that wireframe to build out the basic HTML structure, and layout, of Martin's Aquarium.
-This took about 25 minutes.
+* (After lunch) I used that wireframe to build out the basic HTML structure, and layout, of Martin's Aquarium.
+This took about 25 minutes. ( Actually took 1 hour, from 1:00 to 2:00 )
 * Before I pushed it up, I talked about git and Github.
 Showed them the command for branching, adding, committing, pushing up, and how to create pull requests.
 This took about 20 minutes.
 * Then I sent them off on lab time to build their own Martin's Aquarium with mine as a reference.